boninugraha/stock-price-kafka-stream/Readme.md

 ```

 ## Produce and Consume Message from Console
-Once we creted a topic we can send and receive message directly from a console.
+Once we created a topic we can send and receive message directly from a console.
 This app will try to produce and consume message from a python script, so we are not going to use these commands.
 ```bash
 # run topic producer